 Storage

-There are two ways to add persistence to Copilot workloads: using copilot storage init to create databases and S3 buckets; and attaching an existing EFS filesystem using the storage field in the manifest.
+to create databases and S3 buckets; and attaching an existing EFS filesystem using the storage

 Database and Artifacts

-To add a database or S3 bucket to your service, job, or environment, simply run copilot storage init.
+To add a database or S3 bucket to your service, job, or environment, simply run copilot storage init

 # For a guided experience.